Gusuku: Walls

 The most prominent feature of most gusuku is their wall(s).
 Gusuku walls are primarily made with Ryukyuan limestone and, sometimes, coral.
 There are three types of gusuku walls: aikata-zumi, nozura-zumi, and nuno-zumi.
 Examples of each are Nakagusuku Castle, Nakijin Castle, Zakimi Castle, and parts of Shuri Castle.
-The shape of gusiku walls usually follows the contours of the land.
+The shape of gusuku walls usually follows the contours of the land.
 They are usually thick, and sometimes have low parapets atop them.
 Some gusuku walls, like those of Nakagusuku Castle, were designed to resist cannon fire.

 Bailey

 Gusuku have one or more baileys.
 The baileys of typical gusuku usually contained a residence, a well, an utaki, and storage buildings.
-Larger gusiku, like Nakijin Castle, could have more than five baileys, while smaller gusiku, like Iha Castle, had a single bailey.
+Larger gusuku, like Nakijin Castle, could have more than five baileys, while smaller gusuku, like Iha Castle, had a single bailey.

 Gates

-gusiku have one or more entrances, often guarded by a heavy gate or gatehouse.
+Gusuku have one or more entrances, often guarded by a heavy gate or gatehouse.
 Gates were the strongpoints of gusuku.
-Many gusiku, like Nakijin Castle, were adapted to have gun ports next to their gates.
+Many gusuku, like Nakijin Castle, were adapted to have gun ports next to their gates.

 Main Hall

-At the heart of most gusiku was the Main Hall (正殿, Seidan).
+At the heart of most gusuku was the Main Hall (正殿, Seiden).
 The Main Hall was typically the residence of a feudal lord (Aji).
-The palace at Shuri Castle is the most prominent Main Hall, being the only one remaining, but the site of the Main Hall is very obvious at other gusiku, such as Katsuren Castle.
+The palace at Shuri Castle is the most prominent Main Hall, being the only one remaining, but the site of the Main Hall is very obvious at other gusuku, such as Katsuren Castle.

 Utaki

-Almost all gusiku contain or are near an utaki (御嶽), shrines and sites of religious importance in the Ryukyuan religion.
-The relationship between utaki and gusiku has led some experts to question the origin and essence of gusiku.
+Almost all gusuku contain or are near an utaki (御嶽), shrines and sites of religious importance in the Ryukyuan religion.
+The relationship between utaki and gusuku has led some experts to question the origin and essence of gusuku.